melodyaowen/crt2power/README.md

 4. Disjunctive 2-DF Test for Two Outcomes
 5. Conjunctive Intersection-Union Test for Two outcomes

- For details on the methods listed above, please refer to the publication that discusses these methods, available here.
-(Add link)
+ For details on the methods listed above, please refer to the publication that discusses these methods by Owen et al., available [here](https://onlinelibrary.wiley.com/doi/10.1002/sim.70015).

 ## Installation

-This package is available on CRAN, so we recommend just running the following code:
+This package is available on CRAN, so it is recommended to run the following code:

 ```
 install.packages("crt2power")